 Other than that he had allegedly come to Hogwarts via the fens.

-Beginning with May of 2007, however, each of the four founders of Hogwarts was featured as Wizard of the Month on Rowling’s first official site.
+Beginning in May of 2007, however, each of the four founders of Hogwarts was featured as Wizard of the Month on Rowling’s first official website.
 Not that this added a great deal of information to our store of knowledge on them.
 But it did at least add a little.

 Helga was evidently renowned for her food-related Charms, and many of the recipes still served at Hogwarts Feasts were of her devising.
 Madam Hepzibah Smith in the mid-20th century, claimed to be one of her descendants.